 "We are working to implement these items now," Sheehan said.

 The letter said that because one employee was doing all the billing activities for the Water Department there were no checks and balances, Sheehan said.
-The department is planning on dividing the duties between the two clerical staff members.

 A more formal risk-assessment process is needed, according to the letter.
 Town Accountant Kim Fales is working on that and will bring a proposal to the board for adoption in the next couple of months, Sheehan said.